/ Brand Kit

 Icons

 Vela uses two Font Awesome styles, picked by purpose — not by where the icon appears.
 Sharp Duotone (fa-sharp-duotone fa-solid) when the icon enhances — feature emphasis, illustration, decorative depth.
 Solid (fa-solid) when the icon is informational — bullets, button glyphs, chevrons, arrows, status pips, anything functional or directive.
-The signature feature-icon treatment is a 42 × 42 Emerald 600 tile with a Slate 50 icon at 18 px (1.125 rem).
+The signature feature-icon treatment is a 42 × 42 Brand Secondary 600 tile with a Slate 50 icon at 18 px (1.125 rem).

 Regulated